Claude Opus 4.6 for Code Review: The Bug Hunter AI | 2026 Deep Dive

 3. Context Window Limitations vs Gemini

-Claude's 200K standard context (1M in beta) is solid for individual PR reviews.
-But for full-repo analysis — where you want to check consistency across 50+ files or understand architectural patterns — Gemini 3 Pro's 2M context window wins.
+Claude's 1M context window is solid for individual PR reviews.
+But for full-repo analysis — where you want to check consistency across 50+ files or understand architectural patterns — Gemini 3.1 Pro's 2M context window wins.

 When this matters: Monorepo reviews, large refactors touching 20+ files, architectural consistency checks, identifying duplicate code across a large codebase.